cabforum/cabforum.org/content/posts/2019/2019-11-06-minutes-for-ca-browser-forum-f2f-meeting-48-guangzhou-5-7-november-2019.md

 - ETSI TS 119 511: providing signature preservation services
 - ETSI EN 319 521: providing registered e-delivery / e-mail services

-**Associated Evaluation Scheme and Governance**
+## Associated Evaluation Scheme and Governance

 ETSI EN 319 403 defines conformity assessment requirements for all the above services, and any other trust service (i.e. electronic service which enhances trust and confidence in electronic transactions) which has well defined requirements.
-ETSI EN 319 403 is based on ISO 17065 “Conformity assessment — Requirements for bodies certifying products, processes and services”.
+ETSI EN 319 403 is based on ISO 17065 “Conformity assessment - Requirements for bodies certifying products, processes and services”.

 Under eIDAS the operation of the trust service providers is overseen by national supervisory bodies which make the final decision of the trust based on the audit report.
 The results of this trust decision is represented in national trusted lists as specified in ETSI TS 119 612.
 More specific requirements for the audits to be passed to supervisory bodies is defined in ETSI EN 319 403-3.